Is Sri Lanka a country you have wondered about visiting?

 If you were in awe of Angkor Wat near Siem Reap, Cambodia, visiting Polonnaruwa is just as magnificent.

-The entrance fee is USD25 and is payable at the starting point, the museum, where you have an overview of the different sections of the historical ruins to visit.
+The entrance fee is USD25 and is payable at the museum’s starting point, where you have an overview of the different sections of the historical ruins to visit.

 Three kings dominated the chronicles of Polonnaruwa city and the period.